mailchimp/content-style-guide/05-content-types.html.md

 **What:** Messaging that markets our features and products to users and potential users
 **Length:** 10-1,000 words
 **Owner:** Marketing
-**Example:** “Join more than 8 million people who use MailChimp to design and send 600 million emails every day.”
+**Example:** Join more than 8 million people who use MailChimp to design and send 600 million emails every day.

 ### System alert